CUNY-CL/yoyodyne/README.md

 -   `attentive_lstm`: This is an LSTM decoder with LSTM encoders (by default) and an attention mechanism.
 The initial hidden state is treated as a learned parameter.
 -   `lstm`: This is an LSTM decoder with LSTM encoders (by default); in lieu of an attention mechanism, the last non-padding hidden state of the encoder is concatenated with the decoder hidden state.
 -   `pointer_generator_lstm`: This is an LSTM decoder with LSTM encoders (by default) and a pointer-generator mechanism.
-Since this model contains a copy mechanism, it may be superior to the `lstm` when the input and output vocabularies overlap significantly.
+Since this model contains a copy mechanism, it may be superior to an ordinary attentive LSTM when the source and target vocabularies overlap significantly.
 Note that this model requires that the number of `--encoder_layers` and `--decoder_layers` match.
+-   `pointer_generator_transformer`: This is a transformer decoder with transformer encoders (by default) and a pointer-generator mechanism.
+Like `pointer_generator_lstm`, it may be superior to an ordinary transformer when the source and target vocabularies overlap significantly.
+When using features, the user may wish to specify the n umber of features attention heads (with `--features_attention_heads`; default: `1`).
 -   `transducer`: This is an LSTM decoder with LSTM encoders (by default) and a neural transducer mechanism.
 On model creation, expectation maximization is used to learn a sequence of edit operations, and imitation learning is used to train the model to implement the oracle policy, with roll-in controlled by the `--oracle_factor` flag (default: `1`).
 Since this model assumes monotonic alignment, it may be superior to attentive models when the alignment between input and output is roughly monotonic and when input and output vocabularies overlap significantly.
--   `transformer`: This is a transformer decoder with transformer encoders (by default) and an attention mechanism.
+-   `transformer`: This is a transformer decoder with transformer encoders (by default).
 Sinusodial positional encodings and layer normalization are used.
     The user may wish to specify the number of attention heads (with `--source_attention_heads`; default: `4`).

 The user can override the default encoder architectures.
 One can override the source encoder using the `--source_encoder` flag:

--   `feature_invariant_transformer`: This is a variant of the transformer encoder for use with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
+-   `feature_invariant_transformer`: This is a variant of the transformer encoder used with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
 -   `linear`: This is a linear encoder.
 -   `lstm`: This is a LSTM encoder.
 -   `transformer`: This is a transformer encoder.